w3f/Grants-Program/applications/Shopbring.md

 * **Consumer.** Issue the commissioned shopping order and use cryptocurrency as the payment method.
 * **Shopping agent.** Accept the commissioned shopping order, complete the actual shopping action on the e-commerce platform, and let the merchants deliver the commodity to the real consumers.
-* **Supervisors.** Users who register as a supervisor need to freeze a certain amount of native tokens.
-After becoming a supervisor, they are mainly responsible for arbitrating purchase transaction disputes.
+* **Arbitrators.** Users who register as a arbitrator need to freeze a certain amount of native tokens.
+After becoming a arbitrator, they are mainly responsible for arbitrating purchase transaction disputes.
 Part of the fine can be obtained by completing the arbitration.
 * **Inspector**.
 To register as an inspector, a majority of the council is required.
 The inspector needs to run an off-chain service for verifying shopping receipts, such as verifying the authenticity of commodity invoices.
 * **Council.** Election of council members in accordance with Polkadot governance rules.
 * **Technical Committee.** Technical committees are established by the Council in accordance with Polkadot governance rules.